Nextinor/ZenithProxy/README.md

 </p>

-Minecraft proxy/bot intended for use on Palanarchy.org this is a fork of original ZenithProxy for 2b2t by rfresh
+Minecraft proxy/bot intended for use on Palanarchy.org this is a fork of original ZenithProxy for 2b2t by [rfresh](https://github.com/rfresh2)

 Unlike a traditional MC bot, you can login to it as a normal MC server and control the account.

 The primary purpose is to have accounts always online in-game and securely shared by multiple people.

-This project is also used to support the [2b2t.vc API](https://api.2b2t.vc) and [Discord Bot](https://bot.2b2t.vc).

 <details>
     <summary>What is a proxy?</summary>